DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 conditionals of the nature of *if* or *while* statements.
 Certain recurrent neural network (RNN) layers and long-short term memory (LSTM) cells have conditionals implicitly defined in their source code.
-In those cases, it will be necessary to use the *XLA* library to define the graph. *XLA* is an optimized linear algebra library that interfaces the graph to a set of optimization parsers that render highly efficient computation sets.
+In those cases, it will be necessary to use the *XLA* library to define the graph. *XLA* is an optimised linear algebra library that interfaces the graph to a set of optimisation parsers that render highly efficient computation sets.

 Using *XLA* has certain restrictions, the most pertinent of which for the